The Foundation of True Benefits Engagement? Trust

 A survey last fall sparked a conversation about consumer trust, and it hasn’t stopped.

 The 11th annual Trust Index survey by ReviveHealth reported a key piece of information for HR professionals: Average consumers gave their health insurers a trust score of 69 out of 100, significantly lower than their ratings for hospitals or physicians.
-Healthcare executives and physicians didn’t turn in ringing scores either.
-But let’s keep an eye on consumers, as they represent a company’s current and future employees.
+If there’s a lack of trust in the industry behind the most expensive benefit you provide, that can be a risk to any business in terms of cost, recruitment, and retention.

 Establishing that foundation of trust